logbie/wfl/Docs/implementation_progress_2025-05-19.md

 ## Technical Details

+- Created new MSI build launcher (`launch_msi_build.py`) with version management and documentation features
+- Added automatic implementation progress updating to track build attempts
+- Provided a unified command-line interface for version control and MSI building
 - MSI installer now properly packages WFL with version 2025.4
+- Added .wfl file association to MSI installer for seamless script execution
+- Configured file icons for WFL script files
+- Added both Open and Edit verbs to allow direct execution or editing of .wfl files
 - Default configuration file is included in the installer
 - Installer properly updates system PATH variable
 - WiX source files are automatically generated if missing